OUT OF STOCK

 light roast

-Mario and Nelly Lovo, owners of Finca La Victoria, strive for continuous improvement on their farm.
-Part of this process involves trying out different varieties to explore a wider range of coffee flavors capable of being produced on their well-managed plot located in Dipilto, Nicaragua.
-When we heard that Java was among the new varieties planted, we were very eager to taste the results.
-Shining with flavors of clementine and stone fruit atop a tea-like body, this tiny lot prepared just for Counter Culture was worth the wait.
+The history of the Java variety in Latin America is inextricably linked to Nicaragua.
+So much so that the variety is often referred to as ‘Javanica’ in the region.
+Mario and Nelly Lovo, owners of Finca La Victoria, strive for continuous improvement, and testing new varieties is central to exploring the range of coffee flavors capable of being produced on their farm.
+When we learned that Java was among the most recently planted varieties, we were very eager to taste the results.
+Shining with flavors of clementine and toffee atop a tea-like body, this tiny lot prepared just for Counter Culture was worth the wait.

 Pronunciation: FEEN-cuh lah vick-TOR-ee-uh JAH-va

-The Java variety’s history in Latin America is inextricably linked to Nicaragua.
-So much so that the variety is often referred to as ‘Javanica’ in the region.
-The variety is believed to have been brought directly from Ethiopia to the island of Java by Dutch traders in the 19th century.
+The variety was brought directly from Ethiopia to the island of Java by Dutch traders in the 19th century.
 By the mid-20th century, seeds were brought to Cameroon by breeders experimenting with its resistance to Coffee Berry Disease (CBD), a common blight across Africa.
 Later, in the early 90s, coffee breeder Benoit Bertrand brought seeds directly from Cameroon to a network of Central American researchers called PROMECAFE though it was never officially released.
 It’s not entirely clear how the variety began making its way onto farms in Nicaragua, and later throughout the region, but genetic testing has since confirmed that the Java being produced today matches the older seedstock used for breeding research.
-Java is not the most hardy or high yielding variety available to farmers today, but for some the potential for excellent quality is worth the trade off.
+Java is not the most hardy or high-yielding variety available to farmers today, but for some, the potential for excellent quality is worth the trade-off.

 • Sustainably-Sourced